nigelwhitfield/bpos/README.md

 A press on the printer button should enable Bluetooth.
 Long press to connect to the printer, if it doesn't happen automatically.
 When the printer is connected, the button will turn green.

+Long press on a product photo to set the stock level.
+If a passcode is required for accessing settings, it will also be required to update an item's stock level.

 ## Receipts
 + If one instance of an item is added, it will appear as a single line on the receipt
 + If more than one of an item is added, a second line will show the individual item price